Chart Color Schemes

 Health performance in Hackham - Onkaparinga Hills is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Hackham - Onkaparinga Hills, with high prevalence of common conditions across both younger and older age groups.
-Approximately 49% (~3630 people) have private health cover, lower than the national average of 55.3%.
+Health data indicates significant health challenges in Hackham - Onkaparinga Hills, with common health conditions prevalent across both younger and older age groups.
+Approximately 49% of the total population (~3,630 people) have private health cover, lower than the national average of 55.3%.

 Mental health issues affect 10.4% of residents, while arthritis impacts 9.9%.
-Conversely, 60.7% report no medical ailments, compared to 62.9% in Greater Adelaide.
-The area has 21.0% (1553 people) aged 65 and over, with senior health outcomes presenting challenges broadly aligned with the general population's profile.
+Conversely, 60.7% report no medical ailments, compared to 62.9% across Greater Adelaide.
+The area has a higher proportion of seniors aged 65 and over (21.0%, or 1,553 people).
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health